Cogliostro: Recent activity

 The Redeemer tells Nyx while in Hell that the demons say that Cog has locked himself away in the Black Tower and given control over the 8th Sphere to the greater demons.
 It is later revealed that he was hard at work building the tower higher and higher so that it can reach Heaven.
 Once the tower penetrates into the realm of Heaven, the forces of Hell will be free to invade Heaven's gates directly.
-However later issues dropped this, as instead Cogliostro acts as a mentor and ally towards Jim Downing and seems to have become allies with Simmons again, which retcons having reneged his betrayal until #297 that his betrayal is still canon but has given up on the throne.
-He would later murder Nyx.
-He would later try to recruit Gunslinger Spawn to his cause but he was killed by him in 309.
-He would later return in Spawn's universe one shot where he becomes Sinn.
+However, later issues dropped this, as instead Cogliostro acts as a mentor and ally towards Jim Downing and seems to have become allies with Simmons again, which retcons his betrayal until #297, which reveals that his betrayal is still canon but he has given up on the throne.
+He would later murder Nyx and try to recruit Gunslinger Spawn to his cause, but he was killed by him in 309.
+He would later return in Spawn's universe one-shot, where he becomes Sinn.

 Legal rights

-Cogliostro, Medieval Spawn, and Angela (Heaven's bounty hunter) are co-owned by Neil Gaiman and Todd McFarlane.
+Cogliostro and Medieval Spawn are co-owned by Neil Gaiman and Todd McFarlane.

 In 1993 McFarlane contracted Neil Gaiman (as well as other recognized authors like Frank Miller and Dave Sim) to write one issue of his Spawn series.
 While doing so, Gaiman introduced the characters Cogliostro, Angela, and Medieval Spawn.
 All three characters were based on characters created by Todd McFarlane and were co-created with Todd McFarlane who designed them.
 These all continued to be featured in the series after Gaiman's involvement and had many tie-ins with McFarlane's toy company.
 Cogliostro had a prominent role in the live-action movie in 1997.

 McFarlane had initially agreed that Gaiman retained co-creator rights on the characters but later claimed that Gaiman's work had been work-for-hire and that McFarlane owned all of Gaiman's creations entirely, pointing to the legal indicia in Spawn #9 and the lack of legal contract stating otherwise.
 McFarlane had also refused to pay Gaiman for the volumes of Gaiman's work he republished and kept in print.
 In 2002, Gaiman filed suit and won a sizeable judgment against McFarlane and Image Comics and the rights due any creator.
-All 3 characters are currently co-owned 50/50 by both men.
+All 3 characters became co-owned 50/50 by both men.

 Angela was later sold to Marvel Comics whereas Cogliostro and Medieval Spawn are still used in the Spawn comics.